zwets/zwets.github.io/_posts/2016-10-28-architectural-decision-making.md

 different people.
 Participants are expected to not argue for their own view, but also to come up with the reasoning of other stakeholders.

-It is especially during this phase that differences between (potentially warring) factions are resolved.
-They might not sway their opinion just yet, but gaining an understanding of where other people "are coming from", and realising one's own biases are the much more important benefits.
+It is especially during this phase that differences between factions are resolved.
+They might not sway their opinion just yet, but gaining an understanding of where other people "are coming from" as well as an awareness of one's own biases are the much more important benefits.
 In fact, even when the goal of this phase is not to obtain consensus, it tends to bring parties much closer together.